-According to definitions used for the study, a Native Hawaiian household is one in which at least one person identified as Hawaiian or Part-Hawaiian resides.
+93 According to definitions used for the study, a Native Hawaiian household is one in which at least one person identified as Hawaiian or Part-Hawaiian resides.
 The figures will not match Census or ACS data which define a Native Hawaiian Household as one in which the householder (head of household) is all or any part Hawaiian.
 The unweighted sample size for Hawaiian households for the 2016 Demand Survey was 2,230.

-The counts reported from the survey differ from DHHL wait list, as the survey counted households and the wait list captures all unique individuals.
+94 The counts reported from the survey differ from DHHL wait list, as the survey counted households and the wait list captures all unique individuals.

-households (2.62 persons).
+The average household size among Native Hawaiian households was notably larger, 3.63 persons, than among non-Native Hawaiian households (2.62 persons).
 Native Hawaiian households were slightly more likely than other households to be crowded (10.9% v.
 10.4%) and much more likely to be doubled up (24.8% v.
 9.6%).
 Similarly, a notably larger percentage of Native Hawaiian households than non-Native Hawaiian households included hidden homeless persons (14.1% v.
 4.2%).

-In addition, the Demand Survey indicated that 22.4 percent of Native Hawaiian households would be considered at risk for homelessness. non-Hawaiian households Among comparable figure was 20.6 percent.
+In addition, the Demand Survey indicated that 22.4 percent of Native Hawaiian households would be considered at risk for homelessness.
+Among non-Hawaiian households the comparable figure was 20.6 percent.
 These households reported they would become homeless if they lost their primary source of income for more than three months.
-Hawaiian households held many fewer hidden homeless non-Hawaiian persons than households.
-Demand survey data show that 4.2 percent of Hawaiian households included at least one person who was residing there because they had insufficient resources to acquire their own home (hidden homeless).
-The comparable figure for non-Hawaiian households was 14.1 percent.